ibm-cloud-docs/vmwaresolutions/vmonic/iam_verify_permissions.md

 # Locating an IAM account administrator
 {: #iam_verify_permissions}

 Use {{site.data.keyword.cloud}} Identity and Access Management (IAM) to define users for platform services and to control user access to resources across {{site.data.keyword.cloud_notm}}.
-For more information about user roles (Viewer, Editor, Operator, and Administrator), see the table that shows roles and actions in [Platform management roles and permissions](/docs/vmwaresolutions?topic=vmwaresolutions-iam#iam-roles).
+For more information about user roles (Viewer, Editor, Operator, and Administrator), see the [Platform management roles and permissions table](/docs/vmwaresolutions?topic=vmwaresolutions-iam#iam-roles-table).

 You must have an IAM account administrator role to complete various tasks.
 For example, setting account credentials and granting platform access to users.